-Victim's household had contact with local authorities in the past 12 months
+Victim's household had contact with local authorities.

 Refers to the household's history of contact with local authorities prior to the fatal incident.
 An arrest does not need to have been made to endorse this variable.
-This may include scenarios where law enforcement was called, but no charges were filed.
+This may include scenarios where LE was called, but no charges were filed.
 "Household" is defined as the residence where the victim lived the majority of the time when the fatal incident occurred.
 Household was chosen as the unit for this variable in an attempt to characterize the victim's environment; therefore, contact does not necessarily have to involve the victim or the suspect.
-If the source document(s) state that the household had previous contact with local authorities that was "recent" and provide no specific timing of the contact, this variable should be endorsed.
+If the source document(s) state that the household had previous contact with local authorities, this variable should be endorsed even if no further specifics are provided..